 Research Ethics Committee

-Reports to the Research Committee.
+Reports to Research Committee.
 It has overall responsibility for making decisions on applications for ethical approval that have been submitted by members of staff across the School.
 In particular, the Committee ensures that the School complies with the LSE Research Ethics Policy.
 Research Ethics Committee terms of reference

 Research Staff Committee